OpenWebAdvocacy/website/src/posts/uk-launches-investigation-into-apple-and-google-under-dmcc.md

 The [Digital Markets, Competition, and Consumers Act 2024](https://www.legislation.gov.uk/ukpga/2024/13/enacted/data.xht?view=snippet&wrap=true) came into effect on January the 1st 2025, granting the UK regulator authority to designate companies with Strategic Market Status (SMS).

 This can be thought of as the UK’s equivalent to the EU’s Digital Markets Act, although it has differences in how it is implemented as [covered in this article](https://www.ashurst.com/en/insights/digital-markets-regulation-in-the-eu-and-uk-dma-v-dmcc/#:~:text=In%20recent%20years%2C%20the%20EU%20and%20UK%20have,key%20similarities%20and%20differences%20between%20the%20two%20regimes.).
-The primary difference is that the DMCC is less proscriptive than the DMA and allows the CMA to impose bespoke conduct requirements on each SMS firm.
+The DMCC (the written UK Act) mostly leaves it up to the CMA (the agency) to decide what rules are appropriate to impose; the DMA (the written EU Act) dictates it rules with significantly less room for flexibility

 Firms with Strategic Market Status (SMS) designation will be required to adhere to one or more tailored conduct requirements (CRs).
 The DMCC Act provides a structured framework for the Competition and Markets Authority (CMA) to follow when implementing these requirements.